RizzoGabriele/year-in-review-fullstack/README.md

 ## Users Credentials

-- user1, password1 (autore di riepiloghi pubblici e privati sui temi Viaggi e Gin)
+- user1, password1 (author of public and private recaps on the Travel and Gin themes)
-- user2, password2 (include almeno un riepilogo derivato da un riepilogo pubblico di un altro utente)
+- user2, password2 (includes at least one recap derived from another user’s public recap)
-- user3, password3 (autore di riepiloghi pubblici visibili nella home page)
+- user3, password3 (author of public recaps visible on the home page)

 ## How to run